-- The PC meets approximately once a month for two hours (usually in the morning). - PC meetings are held at the Hiram Johnson Registration Center multipurpose room.
+- The PC meets approximately once a month for two hours (usually in the morning). - PC meeting locations or Zoom number will be provided by September 1

 State

 WHAT DOES THE PARENT ADVISORY COMMITTEE DO?

 - The PAC provides advice and guidance to the agency regarding policy, program, and budgets. - Representatives participate in the assessment and improvement of program services, and legislative and community involvement.